Biography of J.D. Vance

 Personal Life of J.D.
 Vance

 J.D.
 Vance is married to Usha Chilukuri, whom he met while studying at Yale Law School.
-She is a year and a half younger and comes from a family of professors and Indian immigrants.Both J.D. and Usha were involved in organizing a discussion group on the decline of "white America," which brought them closer together.
+She's a year and a half younger and comes from a family of professors who immigrated from India.Both J.D. and Usha helped organize a discussion group on the decline of "white America," which brought them closer together.
 J.D. soon fell in love with her.

 Source: